alphacasualtv/pippastoes/README.md

    - Delete the original message
    - Repost the link to the designated link channel with a note indicating where it came from
 2. The bot ignores messages without links and only processes messages from the configured source channel
-3. If a webhook URL is configured, the bot will use it to post links instead of posting directly

-## Webhook vs. Direct Bot Posting

-The bot supports two methods for posting links:

-1. **Direct Bot Posting** (default): The bot posts messages directly to the specified channel
-2. **Webhook Posting**: The bot sends messages through a Discord webhook

-Benefits of using a webhook:
-- Can customize the username and avatar for each message
-- Doesn't require "Send Messages" permission in the destination channel
-- Can be used alongside other bots that use the same webhook

 ## Troubleshooting